National Science Foundation

 A commitment to the permanent presense of Theoretical Computer Science and Discrete Mathematics was made by appointing Avi Wigderson to the newly created faculty position (1999).
 This event also marks the formal beginning of the TCS/DM special program.

 Almost immediately (in the academic year of 2000-01) the Program was holding a Special Year on Computational Complexity that attracted well-known researchers in this field.
 As another part of the effort to get it established, Alexander Razborov was appointed to be in residence as a senior member in 2001-2006.

 Previous activities can be found through the links listed in the sidebar above under previous years.

 Collaborations and Education

-From its beginning, the CSDM Program has worked in close collaboration with near-by academic establishments and industry research groups.
+From its very beginning, the CSDM Program has been working in close collaboration with near-by academic establishments, as well as with industry research groups.
 The list of our principal collaborators in particular includes: